Karunakar/portfolio/README.md

-# Portfolio_website
+# Catalog_website
-Source code for My Own portfolio website.
+Source code for My Own Catalog website.

 # Instalation
-Download this and Open the portfolio.html and you can see my portfolio
+1. Clone this repository
+2. Get the Vigrant & Oracle  Vm  & get the udacity vigrant version
+2. run python categories_menu_setup.py
+2. run python project.py
+3. access it from localhost:5000

 ### License
 This is opensource and my own portfolio.